Meiti-021/react-chat-app/README.md

 ### Responsive Design

-- MyWebApp is designed to adapt gracefully to various devices.
+- MEITIGRAM is designed to adapt gracefully to various devices.
 - Enjoy a seamless experience on desktop, tablet, and mobile.

 ## Technologies Used

-MyWebApp harnesses cutting-edge technologies to deliver a high-performance and responsive web application, including:
+MEITIGRAM harnesses cutting-edge technologies to deliver a high-performance and responsive web application, including:

 - React
 - Material UI